Logistics

 Grading

 There are 5 labs in this course, and each of them counts for 16 points.
-If all of the answers you submit are correct, you get 16 points for the lab.
+If all of the answers you submit are correct, you get 20 points for the lab.
 If some of your answers are incorrect, you get a chance to submit corrections.
-After submitting your corrections, we will grade your resubmission and give you a maximum of 14 points for the lab.
-In case you skip the main due date and make a late submission (by the end of the following Wednesday), we will grade your late submission and give you a maximum of 12 points.
+After submitting your corrections, we will grade your resubmission and give you a maximum of 18 points for the lab.
+In case you skip the main due date and make a late submission (by the end of the following Wednesday), we will grade your late submission and give you a maximum of 16 points.
 No resubmissions are allowed in this case.
-The remaining 20 points will come from your participation during the weekly meetings.
-You will also be able to get 10 extra points for paper presentations.

-This grading rubric is designed so that if you attend all meetings and submit all of your assignments on time and also submit the corrections, you get an A- for the course.
-You will get an A for the course if at least 3 of your original reports are correct on the first submission and you attend and actively participate in the meetings.
-Your grade could go downhill quite quickly if you mostly submit your assignments late and/or do not submit the assignments at all.
+This grading rubric is designed so that if you submit all of your assignments on time and also submit the corrections, you get an A- for the course.
+You will get an A for the course if at least 3 of your original reports are correct on the first submission.
+This is assuming that you attend (and actively participate!) in the meetings.
+Your grade could go downhill quite quickly if you skip lectures, submit your assignments late or do not submit the assignments at all.
+While hard to believe, this does happen every year to some students.

 Some of you are not getting credit for this course.
 We are inspired by your willingness to learn, but please keep us inspired.
 We just ask that you take the class as seriously as students that are officially registered.
 That is, watch the videos, show up to the interactive sessions, and complete the assignments.